halbritter-lab/.github/profile/README.md

 ## Contact us 📬
 For more information about our research or to discuss potential collaborations, please contact Prof. Dr. med.
-Jan Halbritter at
+Jan Halbritter at:
 - 📧 jan.halbritter[at]charite.de